Bitcoin Latinum Reaches Self Reported Market Cap of $76.81 Million (LTNM)

 About Bitcoin Latinum

-Bitcoin Latinum was first traded on September 15th, 2020.
+Bitcoin Latinum’s genesis date was September 15th, 2020.
 Bitcoin Latinum’s total supply is 20,958,883 tokens.
+Bitcoin Latinum’s official Twitter account is @bitcoinlatinum and its Facebook page is accessible here.
 The official website for Bitcoin Latinum is www.bitcoinlatinum.com.
-Bitcoin Latinum’s official message board is medium.com/bitcoinlatinum.
-Bitcoin Latinum’s official Twitter account is @bitcoinlatinum and its Facebook page is accessible here.
+The official message board for Bitcoin Latinum is medium.com/bitcoinlatinum.

 [Telegram](https://t.me/BitcoinLatinumForum)[Discord](https://discord.com/invite/f97XhWRv2S)”